Spousal Support

 Alimony, also known as spousal maintenance or spousal support, is money that one spouse may have to pay for the support of the other after a divorce.
 Each state has its own laws regarding spousal support, and alimony disputes can become extremely complicated.
 It is important to have a skilled Denver spousal support attorney who can represent your best interests on your behalf.
 At VanLandingham Law, we help family law clients understand the legal process they face while negotiating alimony.

 The state of Colorado has set guidelines for determining the amount of alimony that may be awarded.
 Both the combined gross income and the individual income of each spouse are considered when calculating support.
-The calculation uses 40% of the monthly income of the higher-earning spouse and subtracts 50% of the lower earner’s monthly income to determine the monthly award.
+One common approach is to take 40% of the monthly income of the higher-earning spouse and subtract 50% of the lower earner’s monthly income to estimate a guideline award, although courts have discretion and may deviate when appropriate.

 Because support awards are based on so many different factors, it is a good idea to consult with a Denver attorney to see how Colorado’s laws regarding alimony affect your situation.
 We have your best interests in mind while working tirelessly to protect your rights.